 The SNAP Brookville Neighborhood Senior Center, located at One Cross Island Plaza in Rosedale has added more diversity of activities and clients to SNAP’s growing organization.

-SNAP Floral Park and SNAP Queens Village senior centers relocated together to its present location in Building #4 on the grounds of Creedmoor Campus in 1999 and became SNAP of Eastern Queens.
-In 2006 SNAP assumed sponsorship of the Rosedale Senior Center.
-In 2006 SNAP began the Volunteer/Friendly Visiting Program.
-In 2008 SNAP became the Case Management agency serving Community Boards 8, 11 and 13.
-In February 2009 SNAP subcontracted with Catholic Charities to provide Meals-on-Wheels for all of Community Board 13.
-In July 2010 the Caregiver Program was expanded to include Community Boards 7, 8, 10, 11, 12, 13 and 14.
+In 2006, SNAP began the Volunteer/friendly Visiting Program.
+In 2008, SNAP became the Case Management agency serving Community Boards 8, 11 and 13.
+In February 2009, SNAP began providing Meals-On-Wheels for all of Community Board 13.
+In July 2019, the Caregiver Program was expanded to include Community Boards 8 through 14.

 The Caregiver Program working with spouses, adult children and other informal caregivers is located at the Brookville Senior Center’s site.

 The newest addition to SNAPS’s service delivery systems is the SNAP Open Door Social Adult Day Care Program, the program began through a private foundation grant in November 2017 serving clients with early/moderate stage Alzheimer’s and related dementias.
 The Open Door Program also provides much needed respite for Caregivers.

 SNAP is proud of its accomplishments.
 The expansion and growth of the agency these past years are testimony to the hard work and dedication of an involved Board of Directors, dedicated staff, motivated volunteers, loyal community residents and participants and of course, to public and private financial support.
 We look forward to the future with optimism and confidence that we will continue to successfully contribute to the well-being of the senior population.